Chahat08/Chahat08.github.io/_news/announcement_6.md

 ---

-Our submission "BioSET" to the [Bio+MedVis Challenge](http://biovis.net/2025/biovisChallenges_vis/) got accepted!
+My collegues and I submitted to the [Bio+MedVis Challenge](http://biovis.net/2025/biovisChallenges_vis/) at IEEE VIS 2025!